Y6 Curriculum 2023/24

-I hope you all had a great summer holiday and are rested and ready for Year 6!
+I hope you all had a nice holiday and are ready for the new term.

-We start the term with place value.
-We will revise the four operations, looking at place value of digits up to ten million.
+In maths, we continue our work on measure and move onto statistics before revising the four operations, looking at place value of digits up to ten million.
 The children will work on their rounding, order and comparing skills leading into fractions, decimals and percentages.
 We will work on geometry and learn to name the parts of a circle.
 Alongside maths each day, the children will have daily maths sessions concentrating on fluency, times tables, shape and time.
 We will also build onto this as we move through the year.

 P.E. sessions will take place on Monday and Friday’s.
-Our Friday slot is outside so you may want to provide a tracksuit once the weather turns colder.
+Our Friday slot will continue to be outside.
 Our lessons will centre on equipment gymnastics, tag rugby and then moving onto rounders later in the term.
-The children will work on various throws, movement and attacking and defending.
+The children will work on movement, attacking and defending and game situations.
 They will work on sequences, movement and performing in gymnastics both collaboratively and individually involving equipment and floor skills previously learnt.

 Our big question for this half-term concentrates on the human/social sciences:

-In Spanish, our topic is Day to Day.
-The children will build on their number work up to 100, greetings, more colours building up to being able to talk and discuss a topic about locations around the world.
+In Spanish, our topic is Around the World.
+The children will build on their greetings, likes and dislikes building up to being able to talk and discuss a topic about locations around the world.
 The children will take part in small group and independent work where they will practice their oracy in Spanish.

 Our topic is ‘Living in the Wider World’ where we look at discrimination, stereotyping and how to challenge these effectively and then later in the term we will learn about money and common associated risks, the impact of debt and how money can be gained or lost and the damage this can have on one’s emotional wellbeing.